Koppelman Family Tree

 Johann and Anna Koppelmann were originally buried in a family cemetery on the first farm he bought, Grindon.
 In his last codicil, Johann directed that the quarter-acre cemetery should Òremain as a Grave yard forever and ever and if the place is ever sold the Grave yard is to be reserved for the Koppelman Family for ever and ever and is never to be sold.Ó When the family land was sold in 1920, however, all his heirs agreed to legally transfer the family cemetery property to John Henry KoppelmanÕs widow, Anna Catherine Weber Koppelman; the graves were disinterred and moved: Johann Hermann, his wife, their son John Henry and other of John HenryÕs family membersÕ remains were moved to Baltimore Cemetery; John George and his family were moved to Parkwood Cemetery in Parkville, MD.

 a.
-John George (Gerhardt) Koppelman (1835, Baltimore, MD July 21, 1891, Baltimore Co., MD) m.
+John George Gerhardt Koppelman (26 Jan 1835, Kingdom of Hannover, Germany; d.
+July 21, 1891, Baltimore Co., MD ) m.
 Anna Elizabeth Kemp (b.
-March or May 3, 1843, Saxony, Germany; d.
-March 1, 1895, Baltimore Co., MD).
+May 3, 1843, Prussia, Germany; d.
+March 1, 1895, Baltimore Co., MD ).
 Their descendants moved their remains from the family cemetery to Parkwood Cemetery in 1920, along with those of ElizabethÕs parents, Anna E. Kemp (1812-1872) and John Kemp (1820-1858).
-John GeorgeÕs children with Elizabeth were:
+John GeorgeÕs and Elizabeth had five children, John Harman Gerhardt, Henry Louis, John George Ludwig, Emma, and Wilhelmine (Minnie):

 1. John Harman Gerhardt Koppelman (b.
 July 18, 1862,